 Meet with Local Beekeeping Organizations

 Although there’s a great variety of ways to get educated on beekeeping, including many books and online sources on the subject, the best method is to meet with beekeepers in your area.
 There are many local beekeeping organizations spread throughout the world.
 To get started with your new hobby, reach out to one of these organizations and see if they can offer you an education.
 Some beekeeping groups even include mentorship programs.
+Meeting other beekeepers is the first step toward advocating for honeybees in your community.

 Choose Your Hive Type